MoonlightCapital/MoonlightBot-docs/versions-of-the-bot/beta.md

 ## Beta's prefix

-MoonlightBot beta uses `n:` as prefix.
+MoonlightBot beta now uses Slash Commands, so the "prefix" is `/`

 ## Debunking common misconceptions and FAQs